 You can use a variety of allowances listed on your W-4 to reduce the amount of tax that is taken from your regular paycheck.
 Be aware, however, that you will still be required to pay these taxes as part of your tax filing.

-Review lines A through G of your current W-4 to see if you claimed all the allowances that you qualify for.
-Each allowance gives you a sum which reduces the amount of your wages that are subject to taxation; the more allowances you claim, the less tax you pay.
+Begin by reviewing lines A through G of the personal allowances worksheet section of your current W-4 to see if you claimed all the allowances that you qualify for.
+Each allowance reduces the amount of your wages that are subject to taxation; the more allowances you claim, the less federal tax you pay.

-Transfer the total allowances from line H to line 5.
-Sign and date the withholding allowance certificate.
-Give it to your employer in time for the pay period that you want the change to happen.
+Transfer the total allowances from line H of the personal allowances worksheet to line 5 of the employee’s withholding allowance certificate.
+Sign it, date it and give it to your employer in time for the pay period that you want the change to happen.

 - Sometimes, married filing separately might be best, such as if you have large medical expenses that are not reimbursable.
 You cannot deduct medical expenses from your tax return unless they exceed 7.5 percent of your adjusted gross income.
 It’s harder to make that threshold if you claim you file jointly, as this requires you to combine your income with your spouse’s.